-Since I started working at Pak Up Hostel in Krabi town, I meet so many backpackers and travelers that just pass through this province and Krabi is just a stop-over for their next destination.
-When I ask them if they plan on staying in Krabi to explore, the common answer is no. I’ve been living here for nearly 10 months now and it saddens me that Krabi is sometimes overlooked.
+Since I started working as an Entertainment Manager at Pak Up Hostel in Krabi town, I meet so many backpackers and travelers that just pass through this province and Krabi is just a stop-over for their next destination.
+When I ask them if they plan on staying in Krabi to explore, the common answer is no. I’ve been living here for nearly a year now and it saddens me that Krabi is sometimes overlooked.
 More often than not, they don’t really know what to do here.
 This inspired me to write this article and put together my top 10 things to do in my Thai hometown (in particular order – they’re all my faves!)

 #1 Ao Nang

 Many people I meet at the hostel in Krabi town has never heard of the place ‘Ao Nang’ until I mention it to them.
 It’s a town located 30 minutes away from the main town and is home to the beaches you Google when you type in ‘Krabi’.
 I currently live in Ao Nang and it is admittingly extremely touristy.
 Well, of course it is!
 We have some of the best beaches in the whole of Thailand and with easy access to the islands, a reduced language barrier and western food, this place is a paradise dream.
 HOSTEL: Pop In Hostel or Balcony Party Hostel.
 FOOD: Cafe 8.98, Lion & Shark and Tandoori Nights for some amazing Indian food!